-1 | Capacity building (CB)

-Capacity building is the core of the CEBioS programme, especially under SO1 (for academics) and SO2 (for state implementing partners, agencies), but also under SO3 to inform and train about policies (e.g. Nagoya Protocol).
+1 Capacity building (CB) Capacity building is the core of the CEBioS programme, especially under SO1 (for academics) and SO2 (for state implementing partners, agencies), but also under SO3 to inform and train about policies (e.g. Nagoya Protocol).
 Capacity building is mainly referred to in Aichi Target 19 (see below).

-2 Digital support and information sharing: Clearing House Mechanism and other IT tools (CHM-IT)

-The CHM is a web-based tool promoted by the UN CBD to meet Aichi Target 19:

-Target 19

-By 2020, knowledge, the science base and technologies relating to biodiversity, its values, functioning, status and trends, and the consequences of its loss, are improved, widely shared and transferred, and applied.
+2 Digital support and information sharing: Clearing House Mechanism and other IT tools (CHM-IT) The CHM is a web-based tool promoted by the UN CBD to meet Aichi Target 19: Target 19 By 2020, knowledge, the science base and technologies relating to biodiversity, its values, functioning, status and trends, and the consequences of its loss, are improved, widely shared and transferred, and applied.
 Support and development of other IT tools, platforms or models to mainstream biodiversity or to harmonise planning and reporting of Aichi targets (and post Aichi after 2020) for CBD and to harmonise with other international conventions, is included in this digital transversal approach and is tailored to fit in with all SOs.

-3 Measurement, Reporting, Verification (MRV)

-The MRV concept stems from the carbon discussion in the context of climate change.
-MRV is now also applied in the biodiversity & development realm, offering a powerful approach to tackle the translation from science to policy to development by valorising scientific data to feed local and national indicators for reporting and verification of biodiversity policies and strategies.
-MRV facilitates the cooperation between the academic world, the authorities and decision-makers in order to convert academic results into concrete value chain options for livelihoods and tools for the sustainable use and management of the ecosystem services offered by biodiversity.
+3 Measurement, Reporting, Verification (MRV) The MRV c applied in t science to reporting a academic v chain optic offered by 17 : oncept stems from the carbon discussion in the context of climate change.
+MRV is now also the biodiversity & development realm, offering a powerful approach to tackle the translation from policy to development by valorising scientific data to feed local and national indicators for and verification of biodiversity policies and strategies.
+MRV facilitates the cooperation between the vorld, the authorities and decision-makers in order to convert academic results into concrete value ons for livelihoods and tools for the sustainable use and management of the ecosystem services biodiversity.
 MRV is especially prominent under SO1 and SO2.
-It mainly contributes to Aichi target 17:
+It mainly contributes to Aichi target 247 Target 17 By 2015 each Party has developed, adopted as a policy instrument, and has commenced implementing an effective, participatory and updated national biodiversity strategy and action plan.
+4 Awareness Awareness in the scien present in t ss raising and communication (AW) and communication are key to realise knowledge and technology transfers for capacity building and ce-policy-development interface and they are an integral part of all SOs.
+Both topics are prominently he COP conferences under the CEPA fairs side events, being responses to meet the Aichi target 1: Farget 1 By 2020, at the latest, people are aware of the values of biodiversity and the steps they can take to onserve and use it sustainably.